evandrokonzen/WP_bTB_code/README.md

 library(BIID)
 ```

-### Other packages
+### Additional packages

-Other packages required can be installed from within R using:
+Additional packages required can be installed from within R using:

 ```
-install.packages(c("coda", "tidyverse", "reshape2", "useful", "MCMCpack"))
+install.packages(c("tidyverse", "reshape2", "MCMCpack"))
 ```

 ## Model and data